anderzzz/fjarrsyn/docs/README.md

 # Fjarrsyn and Agent-Based Modelling
-Agent-Based Modelling (ABM) deals with a system of interacting agents.
-An agent can take certain actions.
-Actions are chosen on basis of information the agent has, which can include partial information about an environment of other agents.
-Under these conditions, macroscopic or system-wide patterns can emerge without any single agent acting as a centralized system planner.
-ABM enables the study and design of these emergent phenomena as a function of agent and agent interaction properties.
+Agent-Based Modelling (ABM) is a means to investigate a system of interacting agents.
+Each agent can take actions.
+These actions are chosen independently by each agent on basis of information and resources said agent has at the moment.
+In particular the information can reflect outcomes of actions by other agents.
+Under these conditions, the system of agents evolves and macroscopic or system-wide patterns can emerge that are not simple reflections of the intentions or actions of any single agent.
+ABM enables the study and design of these emergent phenomena as complex functions of agent and agent interaction properties.

-Fjarrsyn is a library of functions that enables ABM with a model of the agent.
+Fjarrsyn is a library to perform ABM.
+The
 The agent in fjarrsyn is constrained with respect to its internal structure, such that the logic connection between inputs, beliefs and actions can be clearly defined, analyzed and compared.
 However, the functional constraints are